“We would love to receive both of you in our humble house”

 The next day we were supposed to continue our trip to Barranquilla, but it was José’s birthday and the family asked us to stay longer.
 Why not?!
 Tell me what is the best way to know the culture better?!

 The decoration was set and a cake was bought.
 Students, friends, and compadres arrived.
 Grilled fish – brought by one of his fishermen friends, juice, and water, and in the end, we sang a happy birthday song to José.
 Everything was the most simple we could imagine.
 Yet, it was a full day with contagious energy – a lot of talks and jokes.
+See a sketch that Luís did here.

-See You, Jose!
+See You, Jose Franco!

 It was 5:10 in the morning when we left the house of José in the direction of Barranquilla.
 We rode with the group for about 25 kilometers and then we said goodbye.